Europe and international

 Since the European Competition Network (ECN) was created, the Autorité has been heavily involved in its development and operation.
 This discussion forum, the rules of which were established by Regulation (EC) No 1/2003, is a key factor in the uniform enforcement of European competition law throughout the single market.

 The Autorité participates actively in the ECN’s work.
-It stands out as one of the most active members in terms of European competition law enforcement, in particular being the authority that has opened the largest number of investigations based on EU law.
+It is one of the most active members in terms of European competition law enforcement, in particular being the authority that has opened the largest number of investigations based on EU law.

 See the statistics on the European Commission’s ECN website

-• work together on general or sector-specific topics within working groups, for example on merger laws, fighting cartels, abuses of a dominant position, procedural safeguards, or digital, healthcare and telecommunications.
+- work together on general or sector-specific topics within working groups, for example on merger laws, fighting cartels, abuses of dominant position, procedural safeguards, or digital, healthcare and telecommunications.

 The ECN+ Directive: a new stage for the ECN